Skip to content

 I'll never forget when…

-On my last trip to Japan with Audley I was fortunate to have a tour of the geisha districts of Kyoto with Peter Macintosh, an internationally respected geisha expert and photographer.
-While everyone knows about the Gion, Peter first took us to a lesser-known district.
-After a little wait on the empty street, a door opened and a maiko, a trainee geisha, appeared.
+On one of my first trips to Japan with Audley I was fortunate to have a tour of the geisha districts of Kyoto with an expert guide.
+I strolled around the geisha quarter while my guide told me stories about their culture and history.
+After a little wait on an empty street, a door opened and a maiko, a trainee geisha, appeared.
 She began walking toward us with the distinctive and elegant geisha shuffle that takes many years to perfect, before stopping in the doorway opposite where we stood.
-I stood there completely mesmerised, and as she entered the teahouse, she flashed us a smile and gave us a little wave, and then she was gone.
+I stood there completely mesmerized, and as she entered the teahouse, she flashed us a smile and gave us a little wave, and then she was gone.

 Photos of Jo